Mario Kart: Reception

-Although Super Circuit received critical acclaim upon launch, retrospectively, Super Circuit ranks low on retrospective critics' lists of the best Mario Kart games, and Nintendo World Report said it was the Mario Kart game with the "fewest innovations".
-Critics blamed this on the hardware limitations of the GBA; GamesRadar said that the scarcity of the Link Cable made Super Circuits multiplayer experience less memorable than other Mario Kart games.
-Kotaku described Super Circuit as "lost", unable to live up to the technically pioneering releases of Super Mario Kart and 64 because of the GBA's hardware.
+Although Super Circuit received acclaim, it ranks low on critics' lists of the best Mario Kart games, and Nintendo World Report said it was the Mario Kart game with the fewest innovations.
+Critics blamed this on the hardware limitations of the GBA; GamesRadar said that the scarcity of the Link Cable made the multiplayer experience less memorable than other Mario Kart games.
+Kotaku described Super Circuit as "lost", unable to live up to the technically pioneering releases of Super Mario Kart and 64.
 Nonetheless, critics rank Super Circuit among the best GBA games.

-The fourth game in the series, Mario Kart: Double Dash, received "generally favorable" reviews from critics according to review aggregator website Metacritic.
+The fourth game, Mario Kart: Double Dash, received "generally favorable" reviews from critics according to review aggregator website Metacritic.
 Nintendo Power gave the game a perfect score, and said the graphics were of "3-D perfection" and the controls and game mechanics "rival those of any [GameCube] racing game".
 Although the initial positive reviews, Double Dash has received criticism from the media.
 Considering the 7-year gap since Mario Kart 64, Davis from GameSpot stated that he was "a little disappointed with the limited scope [of Double Dash"].
 Mirabella of IGN was critical towards Double Dash for not progressing beyond its predecessor, calling the game a "mediocre effort".
 G-Wok of GameRevolution criticized the game's single-player mode for lacking substance and the track design for being "bland".

 Guinness World Records listed six records set by the Mario Kart series, including "First Console Kart Racing Game", "Best Selling Racing Game", and "Longest Running Kart Racing Franchise".
 Guinness World Records ranked Super Mario Kart number 1 of the top 50 console games of all time based on initial impact and lasting legacy.
 Super Mario Kart was inducted into the World Video Game Hall of Fame in 2019.